CenFs/wsd17-ReactPlay/README.md

 * Documentation (game and final report separately)
 * Testing the service with other groups’ games
 * RESTful API (GET, POST, PUT, DELETE)
-* Save/load and resolution feature (save/load will be implemented, resolution if time allows it)
+* Save/load and resolution feature (resolution is implemented only if time allows it)
-* Mobile Friendly (optional, implemented if time allows it)
+* Mobile Friendly (implemented if time allows it)
-* 3rd party login (optional, implemented if time allows it)
+* 3rd party login (implemented if time allows it)

 ## Implementation of features